MehakImran-1/smart-maintenance-scheduler/README.md

 # Smart Maintenance Scheduler

-A professional web application to track equipment and manage maintenance schedules.
+A web application to track equipment and manage maintenance schedules.

 ## Features